Sun Dawu

 Sun Dawu (孙大午; born June 1954) is a Chinese billionaire.
 He co-owns the Dawu Agricultural and Animal Husbandry Group with his wife, Liu Huiru (刘会茹).
 The Dawu Group was originally focused on agriculture and gradually broadened its scope to include animal feed, real estate, education, and healthcare operations.
 Dawu is recognized as an advocate of farmers' rights and rural land reform.
 He is known to have hosted human rights lawyers and financed their legal costs when they came under political fire.

 Dawu was detained in late November 2020, along with 20 relatives and business associates, over a land dispute with government-run farms.
-He was later charged with picking quarrels and provoking trouble.
+He was later charged with and convicted of picking quarrels and provoking trouble.

 Early life and career

 After graduating from junior high school, Dawu spent time in Linfen, Shanxi in the 82nd Division of the 28th Group Army of the People's Liberation Army and the Agricultural Bank of Xushui County.
 In 1985, he founded the Dawu Agriculture and Animal Husbandry Group Co., Ltd., and served as chairman of the board.
 He began his business with 1,000 chickens and 50 pigs.
 During his tenure as chairman, Dawu was honored as the No. 1 Chicken-Raising Scholar in Hebei province in June 1996.

 In 1995, when the Dawu Group had become one of China's top 500 private companies, Dawu was elected as a Deputy to the Baoding Municipal People's Congress.
 In August 1996, he was elected as Chairman of the Baoding Poultry and Egg Industry Federation.
 In 2001, Dawu served as the principal of the Dawu School while remaining chairman of the Dawu Group.
 In October 2002, he was hired as a senior researcher by the Institute of Farmer Issues of China Agricultural University.

 Dawu built a company town in Hebei called Dawu City, which surrounded the campus of the Dawu Group and included amenities such as a hospital with 1,000 beds.

 In 2005, Dawu retired from his post as chairman, becoming head of the supervisory board of Dawu Group.